2023

 This PG Certificate programme is the entrance programme to all levels of systemic training.
 It provides knowledge and practice skills which are highly valued in both child and adult services across health, justice and social care.

-The course is taught by qualified Family and Systemic Psychotherapists who work in different settings, thus bringing a great richness of practice experience to the teaching team.
+The course is taught by highly experienced Family and Systemic Psychotherapists who work in different settings, thus bringing a great richness of practice experience to the teaching team.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes help our students gain key leadership positions both nationally and internationally.